Outsourcing Adjudication to Strategic Jurors: Introduction

 We assume that each adjudication task has a ground truth alternative that we wish to recover.
 Agents are distinguished into well-informed and misinformed ones.
 Well-informed (respectively, misinformed) agents are those whose opinions get closer to (respectively, further away from) the ground truth with increased effort.
 The ground truth is unobservable and, thus, the agents are not aware of the category to which they belong.

 After presenting the strategic agent model, we characterize the strategies of the agents at equilibria of the induced game.
 We use this characterization to identify a sufficient condition for payments so that equilibria are simple, in the sense that the agents either vote randomly or they are all biased towards the same alternative.
-Next, we focus on a simple scenario with a homogeneous population of well-informed agents and show how to efficiently find payments that result in adjudication that recovers the ground truth with a given probability.
+Next, we focus on a simple scenario with a population of well-informed and misinformed agents with complementary effort functions and show how to efficiently find payments that result in adjudication that recovers the ground truth with a given probability.
 Finally, we conduct experiments to justify that strategic play of a population with a majority of well-informed agents results in correct adjudication when payments are set appropriately.